-16:30 .
-“My biggest disappointment is that I feel the political discourse has become a bit toxic around here and has worsened even.
-As someone who is a minority, who happens to be Muslim, the son of refugees…I feel that now we minorities are being used as tools in an ongoing battle between political forces in Europe.
+As someone who is a minority, who happens to be Muslim and who technically is the son of refugees, I feel sad that we minorities are being used as tools in an ongoing battle between political forces in Europe.
 Our sense of empathy has worsened.
 It’s almost as if we were taking harder and harder stances as to what human suffering actually means?

-Alfiaz is the Coordinator of the European Parliament’s Anti-Racism and Diversity Intergroup.
+(Alfiaz is the coordinator of the European Parliament’s Anti-Racism and Diversity Intergroup.)